Access to Higher Education: Diploma in Nursing, Midwifery and Medical Science

 An Access to Higher Education Diploma is a means of entry to a degree course.
 It will help you prepare for the academic rigour of higher education study, reviving skills you might not have used in a while and building your confidence.
 You will be part of a group of other adult students equally excited about learning, motivated to work hard and fulfil their ambitions.

-This course prepares you for a degree in a health related field introducing core learning in a choice of subjects.
+This Access to HE Diploma prepares you for a degree in a health-related field introducing core learning in a choice of subjects.
 Beginning with essential biology, you will also study psychology and health studies, giving you a broad foundation to progress to more in-depth study.

 Throughout the course you will be developing your study skills including academic research from a wide range of sources.
 Tutorials will support your study and provide guidance that will help you progress toward a foundation degree or full honours degree programme.

 This course employs continuous assessment.
 You will compile a portfolio of assessed work throughout the year, which is externally moderated at the end of the course.
 In some subjects there will be in-class timed tests.

 Students taking GCSE English or Maths will also have external examinations in May/June.

 Most universities require GCSE grades at C or above in English and Maths, or equivalent, as part of the entry requirements for degree courses.
 GCSE English and Maths are separate qualifications from the Access to Higher Education Diploma so, if required, we offer additional lessons for these subjects.
 If you don’t already have a C grade or above in Maths or English at GCSE, these are currently free for students over 19.
 Please contact our Advice and Guidance Centre for further details.
 Please note that due to the amount of work involved, we strongly recommend that you only take one GCSE at the same time as the Access Diploma.